 Nature lovers can enjoy pawmazing scenic views of Kinzua Gorge from the Skywalk, a refurbished railway, and there's tables, grills and pavilions near the Visitor Center for a lovely outdoor picnic.

-Hunting is also a popular sport for visitors to Kinzua Bridge State Park, and is available seasonally based on species type.
-Because state lands are carefully managed, allowances vary from year to year.
+If hunting is in your interest, the park has dedicated 275 acres to hunting and trapping during certain seasons based on species type.
+Training hunting dogs is also allowed in certain areas from the day after Labor Day to March 31st.
+Since state lands are carefully managed, allowances vary from year to year.
 Information is available at the park's visitor center or through your local licencing office.

 And if you've got a snow dog, they may love to tag alongside you while you snowshoe throughout the trails in the winter months.
 Snowshoes are available at the Visitor Center with a valid driver's license.

 Your dog can tag along throughout the outdoor areas of the park, but must remain leashed at all times.
 Be sure to bring enough water to share, and always have clean-up bags on hand to ensure nothing gets left behind.
 Visiting pooches should also be licensed and fully vaccinated.
 Also note that while the park itself is open from dawn to dusk year round, the Visitor Center and Park Office changes hours seasonally.